-Enjoy fresh air, fine food and new art during the Museum of Northern Arizona’s annual Gala on June 22.
+Enjoy fresh air, fine food and new art during the Museum of Northern Arizona’s annual Gala on June 13.
 This festive evening is one of the preeminent social events of the summer and an important fundraiser for the museum.

 Following the exhibition preview, enjoy a seated dinner catered by Josephine’s Modern American Bistro under a beautifully decorated tent on the edge of Rio de Flag.
-During the live auction segment of the evening, bid on fine art including pieces donated by the featured artists, unique experiences and trips.
+During the live auction segment of the evening, bid on fine art including pieces donated by the featured artist, unique experiences and trips.

 Gala & Fine Art Auction (Exhibition Preview, Dinner, & Live Auction)